|Elliott Sound Products||Sinewave Oscillators|

 An intriguing conundrum on the Net is the constant belly-aching from many audiophools and other vested interests that "sinewaves are simple", and are therefore a poor test of an amplifier's distortion performance.
 If this were true, then a low distortion sinewave oscillator would not pose any problems to build, indeed, it too would be 'simple'.
 This being the case, I challenge the 'phools and vested interests to build a simple variable frequency sinewave generator with minimal (or no) distortion.
 It's simple, isn't it?

 Alas, this is not the case, and there are many different schemes published that desperately attempt to obtain a low distortion sinewave, without having to revert to complex high-bitrate digital synthesis, and without using the venerable (and now unobtainable) RA53 or similar NTC thermistor.
-While it is comparatively easy to make a sinewave generator that has vanishingly low distortion at one or two spot frequencies, a variable generator is another matter altogether.
+While it is comparatively easy to make a sinewave generator that has low distortion at one or two spot frequencies, a variable generator is another matter altogether.
+Ideally, a high purity sinewave generator will not require tuned filters at the output to reduce distortion.

 The distortion ideally needs to be as low as possible, but anything below 0.1% starts to become rather difficult with the methods available now.
 It's certainly possible to improve on this, but very careful adjustment of all the parameters (time constants, allowable stabilisation range, etc.) is needed to get good results.
 Some comparatively simple arrangements can give very good results, but only over a limited range (using common and readily available opamps).
 Indeed, opamps impose many additional limitations.
 Distortion is usually well within acceptable limits, but not many low-cost opamps will allow operation of any oscillator topology to much beyond 20kHz.
 This is very limiting, as it is common for general purpose audio oscillators to have a range up to at least 100kHz, preferably more.